echeran/smile-of-murugan/webbook/chapter16.md

 state: Your husband is not a thief, o woman; look (how) this town which proclaimed him a thief, will be devoured by fire.

-*oḷḷeri =* 'the fire which will listen to your command';
+*oḷḷeri* = 'the fire which will listen to your command';
-*ivvur* 'this town' 'this town which said this'.
+*ivvūr* 'this town' 'this town which said this'.

-*unṇumivvur* 'will-eat this town' = *ivvūraiyuṇṇum* 'will-eat this town-accusative suffix'; a finite verb".
+*unṇumivvūr* 'will-eat this town' = *ivvūraiyuṇṇum* 'will-eat this town-accusative suffix'; a finite verb".

 ## Appendix 2

-As an example of those medieval invocatory stanzas in praise of god *(kaṭavuļvāļttu*) which usually introduce Tamil poetic works I give a very close translation of Peruntēvaṇār's introductory poem to *Puṟanāṉūṟu.* Peruntēvaṇār's date was probably the 9th Cent.
+As an example of those medieval invocatory stanzas in praise of god *(kaṭavuḷvāḻttu*) which usually introduce Tamil poetic works I give a very close translation of Peruntēvaṉār's introductory poem to *Puṟanāṉūṟu.* Peruntēvaṉār's date was probably the 9th Cent.

 *In praise of God.
-Sung by Peruntēvaṇār who composed the Pāratam.*
+Sung by Peruntēvaṉār who composed the Pāratam.*

 >|       The perfect ascetic[^siva]
 >|       with abundant locks of falling hair
 >|       and with a jar which knows not want of water[^ganga]
->|       He
->|       the protector of all creatures alive
+>|       He—the protector of all creatures alive
->|       The *konrai*-flower[^konrai-flower] which smells sweet after the rains
+>|       The *koṉṟai*-flower[^konrai-flower] which smells sweet after the rains
 >|       his chaplet
->|       The *konrai*-flower-a wreath of many flowers
+>|       The *koṉṟai*-flower—a wreath of many flowers
 >|       on his chest
 >|       And the pure white bull[^nandi]
 >|       he rides